CpS209-Team1/project-repo/README.md

 # Description
 This is a project with the goal of developing a top-down style survival game.
 This will be implemented using a C#, WPF project in Visual Studio.
 # Instructions
-Brief instructions on how to play your game.
+Press new game to start a new game.
+Click to attack skeletons.
+Use WASD keys to move.
 # Work Completed
 List work completed.
 # Known Issues
 List any major issues.
 # Recording
-A link to your screen recording <a href = "https://drive.google.com/open?id=1_8tOB-uq3fyQ0OdMXds2dzywhC21oq7f">here</a>.
+A link to your screen recording <a href = "https://drive.google.com/drive/u/0/my-drive">here</a>.
 # Expenses

 <table>